 Now, make this amazing World’s Best Veggie Burger recipe!

-- 1 beet, peeled and shredded (a box grater works well)
+- 1 medium beet about the size of an egg, peeled and shredded (a box grater works well)

-- 1 tablespoon fresh thyme, chopped (or 1 teaspoon dried)
+- 1 tbsp fresh thyme chopped (or 1 teaspoon dried)

-- 3 tablespoons extra-virgin olive oil (or, as needed)
+- 3 tbsp extra-virgin olive oil or, as needed

 - Kosher salt and freshly ground black pepper